 Funerals at SMDPP

 Many families wish to plan the funeral liturgy for their loved one.
-When they make the arrangements with the local funeral director, the materials for planning are given them at that time, and/ or a member of the Consolation Ministry will contact the family.
+When they make the arrangements with the local funeral director, the materials for planning are given them at that time, and/ or a member of the Parish staff will contact the family.
 Included in these materials are suggested hymns to be sung along with the readings during the Mass.
 During the Funeral Mass the family can choose the first (Old Testament) and second (New Testament) readings that are proclaimed during the Liturgy of the Word.
 Should a family member or friend who is Catholic feel comfortable in doing one of the readings, they are encouraged to do so.